PedanticHacker/ReChess/README.md

 ### Is that it?

-There are also many functionalities you can utilize:
+There are also many features you can use:

+- flip the board
-- analyze a position on the board
+- analyze a position
+- load an engine of your choice
 - force the engine to make a move
-- load a UCI-compliant engine of your choice
+- navigate through moves of the game
 - select from one of the dark or light styles
-- flip the board if you want to play from the top
 - play against the latest version of the Stockfish engine
-- navigate through game moves by scrolling the mouse wheel
 - paste a FEN from the clipboard by double-clicking the FEN editor

 ## Which chess variants are supported?